Home » Recipes » Appetizer Recipes » Cranberry Pecan Baked Brie

 Baked brie is at its best immediately after baking, but it’s still pretty tasty when leftover.
 To reheat, take it straight from the fridge, place it on a baking pan, and pop it into a 200°F oven.
 Heat until the cheese is warm and melty.

-The recipe may be prepared ahead by making the recipe up to the point of baking.
-Wrap tightly in plastic wrap followed by a layer of aluminum foil and place it in the freezer.
-When you are ready to bake, remove it the foil and plastic wrap, and bake as directed allowing a few additional minutes to cook from frozen.
+The recipe may be prepared ahead by making it up to the point of baking.
+Wrap tightly in plastic wrap, followed by a layer of aluminum foil, and place it in the freezer.
+When you are ready to bake, remove the foil and plastic wrap, and bake as directed, allowing a few additional minutes to cook from frozen.

 Cranberry Pecan Baked Brie is a wonderful appetizer for many meals!
 Its classic fall flavors pair quite well with my classic roasted turkey, stuffed turkey breast, or butter roasted chicken.